VoliJS/NestedTypes/docs/typespecs.md

 id-reference types behaves as shared types, but:

-- serializable as an object id (or array of ids).
+- they are serializable as an object id (or array of ids for collections).
-- not observable (internal changes do not trigger change events on the record).
+- they are not observable (internal changes do not trigger change events on the record).

 `masterCollection` reference may be either: